associate artists

 FRÉDÉRIQUE RODIER

-Frédérique Rodier graduated in performance from the École de danse contemporaine de Montréal in 2014 and has since accumulated various training and explorations (creation workshops, various training, somatic techniques and many others).
-She works as a collaborative performer with several creators including Andrea Peña's company Andrea Peña & artists and with Philippe Boutin's company Empire Panique.
+Frédérique Rodier graduated in interpretation at the Montreal Contemporary Dance School in 2014 and has since accumulated various training and explorations (creative workshops, various training, somatic techniques and several others).
+She works as a collaborative performer with several creators including the company Andrea Peña & artists by Andrea Peña and with the company Empire Panique by Philippe Boutin.

 VÉRONIQUE GIASSON